StereoKit/StereoKit-Docs/docs/preview/StereoKit-docs-API.md

 - `static BtnState Input.Key(Key key)` — Keyboard key state!
 On desktop this is super handy, but even standalone MR devices can have bluetooth keyboards, or even just holographic system keyboards!
   - `key` — The key to get the state of.
 Any key!
   - returns — A BtnState with a number of different bits of info about whether or not the key was pressed or released this frame.
+- `static bool Input.KeyboardConsume(KeyboardEvent& keyboardEvent)` — Reads the next keyboard event from this frame's queue, and advances to the one after it.
+Key presses, key releases, and text all arrive here in the exact order the user produced them, so a text field can apply them without guessing at what came first.
+Each auto-repeat of a held key is its own press event, which is why this is the right way to drive editing keys. `Input.Key` reports state for the whole frame instead, so it cannot tell one press from several.
+Events are consumed as they're read, and a focused `UI.Input` reads the whole queue.
+To observe events without consuming them, read by index with `Input.KeyboardEventCount` and `Input.KeyboardEventAt` instead.
+Like the rest of the input API, the queue belongs to the main thread, and is rebuilt at the start of each frame.
+  - `keyboardEvent` — The next event in this frame's queue, or an event of type `KeyboardEventType.None` if none remain.
+  - returns — True if an event was read, false once the queue is empty.
+  - Example: see `Input.KeyboardConsume` in StereoKit-docs-reference.md
+- `static KeyboardEvent Input.KeyboardEventAt(int index)` — Reads a keyboard event by index, without consuming anything.
+This suits code that wants to observe the frame's input even after something else, like a focused `UI.Input`, has consumed the queue.
+  - `index` — Index of the event, from 0 up to `Input.KeyboardEventCount`.
+  - returns — The event at that index, or an event of type `KeyboardEventType.None` if the index is out of range.
+  - Example: see `Input.KeyboardEventAt` in StereoKit-docs-reference.md
 - `static void Input.KeyInjectPress(Key key)` — This will inject a key press event into StereoKit's input event queue.
 It will be processed at the start of the next frame, and will be indistinguishable from a physical key press.
 Remember to release your key as well!
-This will _not_ submit text to StereoKit's text queue, and will not show up in places like UI.Input.
-For that, you must submit a TextInjectChar call.
+This will _not_ submit text to StereoKit's text queue, so to type a character into something like UI.Input, you must submit a TextInject call.
+Editing keys are the other way around: backspace, delete, enter, and escape act on UI.Input through this call.
   - `key` — The key to press.
 - `static void Input.KeyInjectRelease(Key key)` — This will inject a key release event into StereoKit's input event queue.
 It will be processed at the start of the next frame, and will be indistinguishable from a physical key release.
 This should be preceded by a key press!
-This will _not_ submit text to StereoKit's text queue, and will not show up in places like UI.Input.
-For that, you must submit a TextInjectChar call.
+This will _not_ submit text to StereoKit's text queue, so to type a character into something like UI.Input, you must submit a TextInject call.
+Editing keys are the other way around: backspace, delete, enter, and escape act on UI.Input through KeyInjectPress.
   - `key` — The key to release.
 - `static Pointer Input.Pointer(int index, InputSource filter)` — This gets the pointer by filter based index.
   - `index` — Index of the pointer.